Clotho: Measuring Task-Specific Pre-Generation Test Adequacy for LLM Inputs: Exploratory Study: Transformer Hidden States under Task-specific Prompting

-We further examined how failures align with the distribution of passing inputs: we fitted Principal Component Analysis (PCA)~\cite{abdi2010principal} on the activations of \emph{passing} inputs from the \spell task, and then transformed all inputs from the same \spell task, including failing ones, into the fitted space (Figure~\ref{fig:within-task-pca}).
-We observe a clear pattern where failing inputs deviate from the dense region of passing inputs.
-However, we note that this distributional deviation is task-specific.
 Figure~\ref{fig:cross-task-pca} presents the same \spell inputs, but mapped into the PCA space fitted with the passing inputs of a different task, \topic.
 In this cross-task projection, the separation between passing and failing inputs become notably weaker compared to the within-task projection.
-From this observation, we posit that distributional deviation in hidden state space of LLMs can indeed guide test adequacy, but only when analysed in a \emph{task-specific} way.
+Examining this effect through the Fisher Discriminant Ratio (FDR)~\cite{fisher1936use} between passing and failing groups, we find that within-task PCA consistently yields stronger discriminability than cross-task PCA, including SPELL-CHK (0.736 vs. 0.314), ODD-ADD (0.593 vs. 0.246), and JSON-FIX (0.101 vs. 0.015).
+From this observation, we posit that distributional deviation in hidden state space of LLMs can indeed provide a useful signal for assessing test adequacy, but only when analysed in a \emph{task-specific} way.
 PCA was used here because t-SNE does not transfer across different data samples.

 Finally, Figure~\ref{fig:task-clusters} also shows that some tasks yield multi-modal distributions, with several distinct clusters instead of a single dense region.
 This means that out-of-distribution detection cannot be simply reduced to measuring distance from the centre of one unimodal distribution.
 It calls instead for models that can capture multi-modality~\cite{Kim2021ct}.